 Photographer Matthew Rolston will be debuting his new book, Talking Heads: The Vent Haven Portraits at Art Basel Miami.
-The launch party is sponsored by Hendrick's Gin at Fontainebleau on Friday December 7th from 7-9 pm.
+The launch party is sponsored by Hendrick's Gin and the famous, Fontainebleau on Friday December 7th from 7-9 pm.

 The event will feature large-scale prints from the book and there will also be books available for purchase and Rolston will be on hand to sign copies.
 Hendrick's Gin will be serving cocktails inspired by the images along with tasty hors d'oeuvres.

 Imagine this: Food trucks plus Art Basel at the Adrienne Arsht Center.
 It’s the lunch of Michelangelo himself… sort of.
 Anyway, the food trucks won’t go unnoticed for the 10th anniversary of Art Basel this year and you can catch up with mostly all of them this Friday, December 2nd from 11:30 a.m. to 2 p.m. at the Adrienne Arsht Center.
 Don't miss the live performances and interactive art!
 Enjoy the art on the street and on your plate.